stejaswik/Twitter-Clone-UI-in-ELIXIR/README.md

-# "Tweety" : Twitter Clone using Server- Client Architecture with UI <br />
+# "TWEETY" : Twitter Clone using Server- Client Architecture with UI <br />

  Click to view setup and implementation video: <br />
  <a href= "https://youtu.be/F59tYGdZaIg" target= "_blank"> Tweety Implementation </a>